French Polishing & Wood Repair Experts

 What is French Polishing?

-French Polishing is a method of wood finishing which provides a high gloss surface of deep, rich colour.
-The process is lengthy and repetitive, if performed correctly, and involves applying numerous thin coats of Shellac, a hard wearing resin.
+Traditional French Polishing is a method of wood finishing which provides a high gloss surface of deep, rich colour.
+The process is lengthy and repetitive, if performed correctly, and involves applying numerous thin coats of Shellac, a hard-wearing resin.
 The Shellac is dissolved in alcohol and applied using a cotton or wool pad lubricated with oil.

 The French Polishing Process